Dante-Q/myrpgonline/README.md

 # MyRPG Online

-This is the backend server for the MyRPG game, built with Flask.
-It handles login, player stats, inventory, and core game logic.
+This is the new iteration of the MyRPG game, built with Flask.

 ## Features

-* Player registration and login
+* Player registration and login working.
-* Inventory and stats management
-* Combat and skill system via API routes
+* Working on updating and integrating the game into this project.

 ## Setup Instructions